Shaishta-Anjum/Bharat-Intern/README.md

 This project aims to recreate the visual design and layout of the Netflix home page, providing a starting point for creating similar interfaces or learning web development techniques.
 It was made using HTML and CSS.

 ### Features:
--**Responsive design:** The web page adapts to different screen sizes, ensuring a consistent user experience on desktop and mobile devices.
+- **Responsive design:** The web page adapts to different screen sizes, ensuring a consistent user experience on desktop and mobile devices.
 - **Interactive components:** The page includes interactive elements such as buttons, dropdown menus, and hover effects.
 - **Dynamic content:** Placeholder content is used to mimic Netflix's movie and TV show recommendations.
 - **CSS styling:** The stylesheets provide a sleek and modern look, resembling the Netflix branding.